Heidi Girl of the Alps- From Switzerland to Japan to Germany

 Where to See Heidi of the Alps Today

 The DVD exists, but only in German, and only on DVD players for non-American Regions.
 It’s a bit frustrating that Heidi never got to be as popular in the US as it did world wide.
 Luckily, you find LOADS of videos on You Tube.

 You can find German episodes on You Tube-

 Buy the Heidi Series in German from Germany

 This set requires a multi region DVD player.
 It WILL NOT work on a standard American player.

-Who else is ready to enjoy all of the Heidi episodes again?
+Who else enjoyed all of the Heidi episodes!?